webrecorder/browsertrix/docs/user-guide/archived-items.md

 ### Crawl Settings

-The Crawl Settings tab displays the Crawl Workflow configuration options that were used to generate the resulting Archived Item.
+The Crawl Settings tab displays the crawl workflow configuration options that were used to generate the resulting archived item.